0 / 0

 • do_20.1 runtime is based on CPLEX 20.1.0.1

-You can extend the software specification that is provided by Watson Machine Learning.
+You can extend the software specification that is provided by the watsonx.ai Runtime service.
 See the ExtendWMLSoftwareSpec notebook in the jupyter folder of the DO-samples.

 Updating CPLEX runtimes: